 How long should I leave the bandage on my tattoo?

-2–4 hours after you get tattooed, remove the dressing if one has been put on.
-Usually the dressing consists of plastic wrap or gauze and some tape.
+About 2–4 hours after you get tattooed, remove the dressing if one has been put on.
+Usually, the dressing consists of plastic wrap or gauze and some tape.
 The dressing is there to soak up any blood and/or excess ink, but should not be worn long-term.
 Your tattoo needs air.

 Can I touch my new tattoo?

-Make sure that no clothing or jewelry, or anything else for that matter, including you, touches it.
+Make sure that no clothing or jewelry, or anything else for that matter, including your fingers, touches it.
 Do not touch your tattoo while it is healing!
-It's a wound and you do not want to introduce bacteria into it and cause an infection.
+It's a wound and you do not want to introduce bacteria into it and risk an infection.

 What does a new tattoo feel like?

-Heat.
-Your tattoo also maybe throwing off a lot of heat.
+Heat: Your tattoo also may be throwing off a lot of heat.
 Don't worry, this is normal and not a sign of infection.
 It may throw off heat like this for several days as your body is healing.
-An ice pack will help, but be sure not get water on your tattoo.
+An ice pack will help, but be sure not to get water on your tattoo.